-We are also working with the industry to develop Modification P462 The removal of subsidies from Bid Prices in the Balancing Mechanism' which was proposed by National Grid ESO in October 2023.
+We are also working with the industry to develop Modification P462 'The removal of subsidies from Bid Prices in the Balancing Mechanism' which was proposed by National Grid ESO in October 2023.
 Essentially this change proposes to remove amounts associated with low carbon subsidy mechanisms such as Contracts for Difference (CfDs) and the Renewables Obligation (RO) from bid prices that companies submit in the BM.
-We are convening an industry workgroup to consider the change, and we have proposed a progression timeline which would result in the BSC Panel making a recommendation to Ofgem in April 2024.
+We have convened an industry workgroup to consider the change, and the proposal is now going through the assessment phase.